Variational Inference for Deblending Crowded Starfields

 A simple example demonstrates that there exist shallow local optima in the ELBO where the fitted approximate posterior is far in KL divergence from the exact posterior.
 These local optima result in unreliable catalogs.
-The sleep objective, by taking advantage of complete data, appears to better avoid these local optima.
-For this example, the data were simulated with known PSF and background, and the wake phase is not needed.

-The simulated $20\times20$ single-band image $x_{test}$ is shown in Figure~\ref{fig:toy_example}.
-The image has four stars, each with the same flux.
+The expected forward KL, by taking advantage of complete data, appears to have a more favorable optimization landscape.
+The simulated $20\times20$ single-band image $x_{test}$ is shown in Figure~\ref{fig:optim_path}(d).

 We compare three approaches to deblending.
-The first two approaches directly optimize the test ELBO,
+The first two approaches directly optimize the ELBO,

-while the third approach optimizes the sleep objective~\eqref{eq:sleep_obj}.
-In each case, $q_\eta$ is the inference network from Section~\ref{sec:nn_archetecture}; the input to the network is a $10\times 10$ tile with no padding.
+evaluated at $x = x_{test}$.
+The third approach minimizes the expected forward KL~\eqref{eq:sleep_obj}.
+In each case, $q_\eta$ is the inference network from Section~\ref{sec:nn_architecture}.
+The input to the network is a $10\times 10$ tile with no padding.

-Note that the sleep objective does not depend on $x_{test}$.
-Optimizing the sleep objective only requires sampling catalogs from the prior and simulating images conditional on each catalog.
-The prior on the number of stars was set to Poisson with mean $\mu = 4$.
+Note that the expected forward KL does not depend on $x_{test}$.
+Optimizing $\mathcal{L}_{fwd}$ only requires sampling catalogs from the prior and simulating images conditional on each catalog.
+The prior on the number of stars per image was set to be Poisson with mean $\mu = 4$.

-Figure~\ref{fig:optim_path}~(top row) charts the test ELBO~\eqref{eq:elbo_on_test} as the optimization proceeds in our three approaches.
-The first approach optimizes the ELBO with stochastic gradient descent and the REINFORCE gradient estimator.
-This optimization did not converge, likely due to the high variance of the REINFORCE estimator (Figure~\ref{fig:optim_path}a).
-For a lower variance gradient estimator, the second approach employed the reparameterized gradient.
+Figure~\ref{fig:optim_path}~(top row) charts the test ELBO~\eqref{eq:elbo_on_test} as optimization proceeds in our three approaches.
+The first approach optimizes the ELBO with SGD and a REINFORCE plus control-variate gradient estimator~\citep{ranganath2013black}.
+The path of the ELBO objective in this first approach is irregular, likely due to the high variance of the REINFORCE gradient estimator, and the optimization does not appear to converge (Figure~\ref{fig:optim_path}a).
+For a lower-variance gradient estimator, the second approach employed the reparameterized gradient.
 To employ this gradient estimator, we analytically integrated the ELBO with respect to the number of stars $N$ to remove the discrete random variable.
 See Appendix~\ref{sec:reparam_details} for details about the gradient estimators.
 Using reparameterized gradients instead of REINFORCE gradients enabled the optimization to converge to stationary points (Figure~\ref{fig:optim_path}b).
-However, for two of the six randomly initialized restarts, the optimization found local optima where the negative ELBO is higher than other restarts.
+However, for two randomly initialized restarts, the optimization found local optima where the negative ELBO is notably higher than other restarts.